shanu516516/user-guide/docs/trade.md

 Before trading on the DEX, ensure you have:

 - **NYKS Tokens**: Required for transaction fees on the Twilight Testnet
-- **BTC Balance**: Available in your Trading Account (Subaccount) for trading
+- **BTC Balance**: Available in your Trading Account (Subaccount) for trading.
 - **Subaccount**: A dedicated Trading Account for trading operations

 > 💡 New users can:
 >
-> - Obtain NYKS tokens and BTC balance from the [Faucet](https://frontend.twilight.rest/faucet)
+> - Claim your testnet tokens from the [Faucet](https://frontend.twilight.rest/faucet): `NYKS` for gas fees and `SATS` to represent your BTC balance.
 > - Set up Trading Accounts using the [Wallet Guide](wallet.md)

-> ⚠️ **Note**: Currently, only Testnet trading is supported.
-All operations are performed on the Twilight Testnet using test tokens.
+> ⚠️ Testnet Notice: You are currently on the Twilight Testnet.
+All operations use test tokens, which have no real-world value.

 ---